 How can exposures be reduced?

 The Mine Safety and Health Administration and the U.S. Occupational Safety & Health Administration (OSHA) have regulations related to silica.
-For example, OSHA has a fact sheet on Controlling Silica Exposures in Construction While Operating Handheld Masonry Saws.
+For example, OSHA has a fact sheet on Control of Silica Dust in Construction: Handheld Power Saws.

 - International Agency for Research on Cancer.
 Silica Dust, Crystalline, In the Form of Quartz or Cristobalite, IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 100C.
 Lyon, France: World Health Organization, 2012.
-Also available online.
-Last accessed December 12, 2014.
+Available online.
+Last accessed February 1, 2019.

-- National Institute of Occupational Safety and Health.
+- National Institute for Occupational Safety and Health.
 Silica, Crystalline (as respirable dust), NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
-Also available online.
-Last accessed December 16, 2014.
+Available online.
+Last accessed February 1, 2019.

 - National Toxicology Program.
-Silica, Crystalline (Respirable Size), Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
-Also available online.
-Last accessed December 12, 2014.
+Silica, Crystalline (Respirable Size), Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
+Available online.
+Last accessed December 5, 2022.

 - Occupational Safety and Health Administration.
 OSHA Fact Sheet: Crystalline Silica Exposure Health Hazard Information.
 Washington, DC: U.S. Department of Labor, 2002.
-Also available online.
-Last accessed December 16, 2014.
+Available online.
+Last accessed February 1, 2019.